mark2devel/mark2/CONTRIBUTING.md

 To get a list of all events mark2 has, open up a server console and type `~events` in it.

-Here is a brief overview of the events mark2 uses.
+Here is a brief overview of the events mark2 has to offer

 ### General Events